biocore/empress/README.md

 ### Exploring a feature’s closest common ancestors

 So far, we’ve looked at our data using the default unrooted tree view.
 To visually locate these features’ closest common ancestors, it may be easier to switch to a different layout.
 From the main menu, click *Layout* then select *Circular* (or *Rectangular*).
-Our plot automatically switches to a rooted circular cladogram.
+Our plot automatically switches to a rooted layout.

 Now zoom into the longest branch of the top cluster and click on the closest external node that has a different Phylum classification (light blue).